Bobby Flay: Career

 Bolo Bar & Restaurant closed its doors on December 31, 2007, to make way for a condominium.

 Aside from his restaurants and television shows, Flay has been a master instructor and visiting chef at the French Culinary Institute.
 Although he is not currently teaching classes, he occasionally visits when his schedule permits.

 Flay established the Bobby Flay Scholarship in 2003.
 This full scholarship to the French Culinary Institute is awarded annually to a student in the Long Island City Culinary Arts Program.
 Flay personally helps select the awardee each year.

-Flay opened Bobby's Burger Palace (BBP) in Lake Grove, Long Island on July 15, 2008.
-The restaurant is located at the Smith Haven Mall.
-A second location opened on December 5, 2008, at the Monmouth Mall in Eatontown, New Jersey, and a third location opened March 31, 2009, in The Outlets at Bergen Town Center in Paramus, New Jersey.
-His fourth shop opened at the Mohegan Sun Casino in southeast Connecticut on July 1, 2009, which is also the location of his second Bar Americain, which opened on November 18, 2009.
-His fifth location of the burger chain opened in Philadelphia's University City on April 6, 2010.
-The sixth location of Bobby's Burger Palace opened in Washington, D.C., at 2121 K Street in Northwest on August 16, 2011.
-On December 5, 2011, Flay opened the ninth location of Bobby's Burger Palace in Roosevelt Field Mall in Garden City, New York.
-Flay opened the tenth and largest Bobby's Burger Palace site at Maryland Live!
-Casino in Hanover, Maryland, on June 7, 2012.
-Bobby's Burger Palace also has an 11th location, in College Park, Maryland.
-In total, BBP has nineteen locations in eleven states and the District of Columbia.
+Flay opened his first Bobby's Burger Palace (BBP) at the Smith Haven Mall in Lake Grove, Long Island, on July 15, 2008.
+At its peak, BBP had nineteen locations in eleven states and the District of Columbia.

 The original Mesa Grill in New York closed in September 2013 following a proposed rent increase by the landlord.